m90/go-messengerclient/README.md

 # go-messengerclient
-Send messages to messenger like what
+> Send messages to messenger like what?!?!